 Roughly ⅔ of UK employers just cannot find people with the skills needed.
 The £4.4bn is being spent on recruitment searches, better salaries to keep the employees they do have (so they don’t get lured away), and temporary staff to try to fill in the gaps.

-However, this is only a short term “bandage”.
-The real “treatment” is establishing not only a learning culture but a new culture of learning.
+However, this is only a short-term “bandage”.
+The real “treatment” is establishing not only a learning culture but a new culture of corporate learning.

-What is a learning culture or cultures of learning?
+What is a learning culture or culture of learning?